Vegan Edible Cookie Dough

 What Type of Alternative Butter Should I Use?

 Picking the right alternative butter is important.
-Just like with regular cookie dough, the type of butter or fat you use adds a lot of flavor into your cookie dough.
+Just like with regular cookie dough, the type of butter or fat you use adds a lot of flavor to your cookie dough.

 Test #1: Vegetable Shortening (Crisco)